haxmeister/e-go/doc/ego.conf.5.rst

 Kits Section
 ============

-The *kits* section is used to specify non-default branches to use for Funtoo Linux kits.
-By default, ``ego`` will use the *default* kit defined by Funtoo Linux BDFL.
+The *kits* section is used to specify non-default branches to use for LiGurOS Linux kits.
+By default, ``ego`` will use the *default* kit defined by LiGurOS Linux BDFL.
 This information is stored in the ``metadata/kit-info.json`` in the meta-repo directory.
 Users who would prefer to use alternate branches can override these selections as follows::

   [kits]